nightcrawcode/learnmathbetter/README.md

 # learnmathbetter
 A helpful tool to learn math better!
 This progame is used to help learn math in a duolingo like way. and not be yelled at by i-Ready!
+(I hate I-Ready)

 # how is it better?

-The UI is like duolingo and it gose easy on you but makes sure that you learn math! but it is mostly a study too,
+It is like Duoligo but with better fedtures like:

+    YT Short Breaks
+    Fix small mistakes
+    easier learing
+    and privacy firendly

 # How to use it

-If you are seeing this right now, it means it is not out yet, but you can see the progress made for this. feel free to clone this github Repository if you want to run a prototype of the progame but for now you need to wait sorry!
+Still being work and not ready to be out. you can clone the reposity to run a prototype!